Last updated on May 12, 2022.

 All the modular layers of today’s corporate networks – clouds, data centers, branch office connections, and SD-WAN controllers – have their role to play in delivering a functional network.
 Yet navigating applications and services through this jumble of environments can be extremely difficult.

-BlueCat’s uniquely designed traffic steering functions can cut through some of this complexity.
-BlueCat acts as the device facing response layer or “first hop” connection.
+BlueCat’s uniquely designed intelligent forwarding functions can cut through some of this complexity.
+BlueCat Edge acts as the device facing response layer or “first hop” connection.
 Network administrators can use BlueCat’s place on the network to optimize internet access to outside services, either through direct connections (an “internet breakout”) or by routing the query back to a home office data center.

 This intelligent DNS functionality has a particularly compelling use case for organizations that want to steer service connections away from costly MPLS network backhauls through a local “internet breakout”.
 This offers a more elegant solution in comparison to the use of deep packet inspection in SD-WAN to direct internet connections.

 Administrators can set up routing rules in BlueCat’s platform to resolve directly to trusted external services such as Office 365, Salesforce, or Dropbox.
 Rules are also available for internal services as well, routing queries either back to a central datacenter or to regional nodes.
 All of these routing controls coordinate with SD-WAN controllers to resolve trusted traffic directly to service providers.

 Keeping track of trusted connections

 There is one slight operational hitch which needs to be accounted for.
 The domains used by cloud services are rarely static.
 As the underlying IP addresses are updated, load balanced, and taken offline for maintenance, DNS must adjust so queries resolve and SDWAN routes correctly.

 To avoid outages and maintain direct connections to trusted cloud services, BlueCat receives automatic updates as the underlying domains are changed.
 Doing this manually would be a significant headache.
 Office 365 alone uses over 100 constantly shifting domains.
 It would also require constant real-time vigilance, as service providers often switch up domains on the fly with little to no advance notice.

 Automation to the rescue